Skip to main content

 sentrix init

 Set up a repository for use with Sentrix.
-This command creates configuration files, installs Claude Code commands, and updates your .gitignore.
+This command creates configuration files, installs the remaining managed Claude Code command asset, and updates your .gitignore.

 Usage#